pradeeka7/lorawan-stack-docs/doc/content/integrations/payload-formatters/javascript.md

 <!--more-->

+Tips:
-The payload formatters should be simple and lightweight.
-Use arithmetic operations and bit shifts to convert binary data to fields.
-Avoid using non-trivial logic or polyfills.
-The runtime does not support modules or any input/output other than defined below.
+- The payload formatters should be simple and lightweight.
+- Use arithmetic operations and bit shifts to convert binary data to fields.
+- Avoid using non-trivial logic or polyfills.
+- The runtime does not support modules or any input/output other than defined below.

 ## Decode Uplink Function